yoursrealkiran/3D_bounding_box_prediction/README.md

 ### 5. Run training

-Set the `root_dir` in config.yaml file to dataset folder path
+Set the `root_dir` in `config.yaml` file to dataset folder path

 `uv run python train.py`

+The checkpoints will be saved `checkpoints/` folder

 ### 5. Run inference (evaluation)

 `uv run python eval.py`

+The evaluation results will be saved `results/` folder

 ### 6. Export into ONNX format

 To export the trained model into the ONNX format for deployment and inference in production environments.

 `uv run python export.py`

+The exported model will be saved `checkpoints/` folder